-Fleas can cause real problems for your pets but, luckily, they’re easy to prevent and regular flea treatment should be part of your pet’s healthcare regime.
-Your vet can recommend the best product for your pet.
+Fleas can cause real problems for your pets but, luckily, they’re easy to prevent and regular flea treatment will help keep fleas at bay.
+Your vet can recommend the best products for your pet.

-If your pet is suffering from a flea infestation, visit your vet to get advice on the best way to get them back to full health.
-Treatment should always include all pets and the home.
+Whether your pet’s never had fleas and you want to keep it that way or your pet is suffering from a flea infestation, visit your vet to get advice on the best way to get on the right medication to prevent or treat the problem.

-Fleas are a common problem for cats and dogs and can make your pet itchy and uncomfortable – they can even cause allergies and skin problems in some pets.
 In the worst cases they can make your pet seriously ill.
-Fleas feed on your pet’s blood so a very young, old or unwell pet can become dangerously anaemic.
+Fleas feed on your pet’s blood so a very young, old or unwell pet can become dangerously anaemic if they become heavily infested with fleas.

 Fleas are a problem all year round but especially during the warmer months.
 It is much easier to prevent an infestation than treat one, so use a preventive treatment regularly.

-A common cause of house infestation is people moving into empty houses.
-The central heating and vibrations ‘wake up’ the flea eggs in the carpets.
-Treat new homes before you move in and also treat your home regularly.
-Your local vet or vet nurse can advise which products are the best to use, and how regularly you need to use them.
+Some stages of the flea lifecycle can lay dormant in the environment for up to a year.
+Because of this, a common history for a pet getting fleas is people moving into empty houses.
+The central heating and vibrations ‘wake up’ the flea eggs or pupae in the carpets.
+Always treat new homes with a long-acting flea spray before you move in and also treat your home regularly.
+Your vet or vet nurse can advise which products are the best to use and how regularly you need to use them.

-- Treat all the pets in your home every month with a suitable flea treatment.
+- Treat all the pets in your home regularly (usually every month but some products vary so check the insert or ask your vet) with a suitable flea treatment.

 - Regularly wash your pet's bedding on a hot wash to get rid of any flea eggs that might be lurking there.

-Top Tip: Pets with fleas can also develop tapeworm as they groom themselves and swallow the fleas.
-This is part of the tapeworm lifecycle.
-If your pet has fleas, use a tapeworm treatment as well as flea treatment.
+Top Tip: Pets with fleas can also develop tapeworm, which is carried by fleas.
+Pets groom and swallow fleas with tapeworm eggs inside as part of the tapeworm lifecycle and these then develop into worms in your pet’s gut.
+If your pet has had fleas, use a worming treatment that covers for tapeworms as well as flea treatments.

 Signs your pet has fleas - and how to treat them